kevmhughes/andalucia_birdland_ecotourism_website/README.md

 **Stack:** HTML, CSS, JavaScript, Mister Plan Integration

 **Description:**
-I designed and developed Andalucía BirdLand, a fully responsive ecotourism website showcasing birdwatching photography hides and courses in Andalusia, Spain.
+I designed and developed Andalucía BirdLand, a fully responsive ecotourism website showcasing nature photography hides and photography courses in Andalusia, Spain.
 The site features real-time booking and secure payment integration via Mister Plan.
 Optimized for SEO, accessibility, and fast performance, it delivers a seamless user experience across all devices—from desktops to smartphones.

 **Key Contributions:**
 - **UI/UX Design:** Crafted clean, user-friendly, and visually appealing layouts tailored for all screen sizes.